apache/sedona/docs/setup/maven-coordinates.md

 ### GeoTools 24.0+

 GeoTools library is required only if you want to use CRS transformation and ShapefileReader.
 This wrapper library is a re-distriution of GeoTools official jars.
 The only purpose of this library is to bring GeoTools jars from OSGEO repository to Maven Central.
-This libary is under GNU Lesser General Public License (LGPL) license so we cannot package it in Sedona official release.
+This library is under GNU Lesser General Public License (LGPL) license so we cannot package it in Sedona official release.

 ```xml
 <!-- https://mvnrepository.com/artifact/org.datasyslab/geotools-wrapper -->